 This is the most common form of aspiration pneumonia and results from bacteria from oral and nasal airways entering the lower airways.
 Presentation can range from mild to critical, and it is often seen in patients with a decreased ability to protect their airway.
-Patients will often have cough with sputum and fever, and a chest x-ray will reveal infiltrates.
+Patients will often have a cough with sputum and fever, and a chest x-ray will reveal infiltrates.

 Supportive treatment such as oxygen and mechanical ventilation can be initiated as needed, but this type of aspiration pneumonia should also be treated with antibiotics.
 Antibiotic selection will depend on the causative bacteria.
 Community-acquired cases of aspiration pneumonia will often be treated with Clindamycin, beta-lactam penicillins and new quinolones.
 Nosocomial aspiration pneumonia generally requires broad-spectrum antibiotics such as beta-lactam penicillins, carbapenems, or monobactams with an anti-staphylococcol drug.
 Antibiotic coverage can then be adjusted once results from respiratory cultures are received.

 Secondary Bacterial Pneumonia Resulting From Chemical Pneumonitis

 About 25 percent of patients with chemical pneumonitis will experience an initial improvement after a few days, but then will have a significant decline due to the development of a secondary bacterial pneumonia.
 The choice of antibiotics will be similar to cases of primary bacterial pneumonia depending on the type of bacteria that is present.

 It is important that the focus remains on preventing the development of aspiration pneumonia in the first place.
 Several common strategies include elevating the head of the bed, performing oral hygiene and suctioning the oropharynx/trachea to remove aspirate.